optimizely/nuclear-js/docs/src/docs/01-getting-started.md

 ```

 _* If you pass a `debug: true` option when instantiating a reactor, you'll get great debugging tools that print to your browser console.
-This is completely optional, but very useful for keeping tracking of dispatched actions and subsequest changes in state._
+This is completely optional, but very useful for keeping tracking of dispatched actions and subsequent changes in state._

 Now that we have our reactor, let's create some actions.